abencomoc/msk-eks-processing/README.md

-# MSK EKS Demo - Event-Driven Financial Transaction Processing
+# MSK EKS Microbatch Processing with Keda - Demo

 ## Introduction

-This architecture demonstrates how to process variable financial transaction volumes with speed and cost efficiency.
-Financial workloads experience dramatic volume fluctuations driven by market events, settlement windows, and cross-border activity—requiring infrastructure that scales elastically while maintaining strict ordering guarantees, audit compliance, and multi-tenant isolation.
+This architecture demonstrates how to process variable transaction volumes with speed and cost efficiency.

 The solution combines **AWS MSK** (managed Kafka) for durable message streaming with **Amazon EKS** and **KEDA** for event-driven autoscaling.
 It delivers: